itzg/docker-minecraft-server/minecraft-server/README.md

 By default the container will run the selected "vanilla" (aka official) Minecraft server, but you can also choose to run the `LATEST` or a specific version of a [Forge server](http://www.minecraftforge.net/wiki/).
-Enable Forge server mode, by adding a `-e TYPE=FORGE` to your command-line, such as
+Enable Forge server mode by adding a `-e TYPE=FORGE` to your command-line, such as

-    $ mkdir forge-data
     $ docker run -d -v /path/on/host:/data -e TYPE=FORGE -e VERSION=1.7.10 \
         -p 25565:25565 -e EULA=TRUE itzg/minecraft

 In order to add mods, you will need to attach the container's `/data` directory (see "Attaching data directory to host filesystem”).